gborough/roscal/README.md

 ## Introduction

-This project aims to build a collection of toolings and libraries for Open Security Controls Assessment Language(OSCAL) developed by NIST in the Rust programming language ecosystem.
-One main focus of this project is to extend the capabilities of OSCAL model building via automated data gathering and seamless interactions that target a variety of systems, tasks such as gathering data from telemetry points, CI/CD pipelines, cloud infrastructures, version control systems etc. System implementations that rely on the security and control specification from OSCAL models should form a tight feedback loop where evolving and relevant data also guides the process of producing and updating the models themselves in an automated fashion, thus allowing continuous security enforcement and better visibility into one's security posture.
+This project aims to build a collection of tools and libraries for Open Security Controls Assessment Language(OSCAL) developed by NIST in the Rust programming language ecosystem.
+One main focus of this project is to extend the capabilities of OSCAL model building via automated data gathering and seamless interactions that target a variety of systems, tasks such as gathering data from telemetry points, CI/CD pipelines, cloud infrastructures, version control systems etc in order to aide the process of continuously OSCAL models updates and security posture monitoring.

+System implementations that rely on the security and control specification from OSCAL models should form a tight feedback loop where evolving and relevant data also guides the process of producing and updating the models themselves in an automated fashion, thus allowing continuous security enforcement and better visibility into one's security posture.
+The long term goal of this project is to achieve high level of automatic secruity and control enforcement based on OSCAL models in the Documentation-as-Code and Infrastructure-as-Code fashion.

-One major motivation for this project is to build toolings that are intended to be used in environments where certain security mandates must be adhere to.
+One major motivation for this project is to build tools that are intended to be used in environments where certain security mandates must be adhere to.
 There are unique advantages in using Rust not only for its memory and type safety characteristics, but also minimal system dependencies and high agility when